akeneson/readME-Generator/README.md

  ## Installation
   To in stall this blah
   ```
-  npm install
+  No install required.
   ```

   ## Usage
-  Open the terminal window, type in "node index", and answer the questions.
-Once done, the application will generate the README.md file.
+  Simply click on the link and enter the city in the search bar.

   ## License
-  readME Generator is Unlicense
+  Open Weather API is Unlicense

   ## Contributing
-  Not needed at this time but thank you for the support and interest!
+  No contributions needed at this time.
+Thank you for your ongoing support.

   ## Test

   ```
-  npm test
+  None
   ```

   ## Questions